-- Alternative fuel supply to all FDMN families immediately to protect the environment/ forest. - HH Assessment of the loss (Agriculture, Forest, Water, Irrigation) is needed. - Identify affected families in the host community and compensate. - IGA, Cow/Goat rearing, High Value crops could be the way of compensation, NO relief! - Input and Agri-Technology should be supplied as compensation. - Special Social Safety Net program for this case, instead of common/traditional practices. - Pollution in canals to remove immediately, before monsoon. - Irrigation from Reju Khal to canals, steps to increase surface water preservation and rainwater harvesting could be solutions. - Security should be increased, police camps in each camps. - School building should be rebuilt designed for being cyclone shelter in need. - Damaged embankments should be immediately repaired.
+- Alternative fuel should be supplied to all FDMN families immediately to protect the environment/ forest. - Household Assessment of the loss (Agriculture, Forest, Water, Irrigation) is needed. - Identify affected families in the host community and compensate. - IGA, Cow/Goat rearing, High Value crops could be the way of compensation, NO relief! - Input and Agri-Technology should be supplied as compensation. - Special Social Safety Net program for this case, should be introduced instead of common/traditional practices. - Pollution in canals to remove immediately, before monsoon.

+- Irrigation from Reju Khal to canals, steps to increase surface water preservation and rainwater harvesting could be solutions. - Security should be increased, police camps should be established in each camps. - School building should be rebuilt designed for being cyclone shelter in need. - Damaged embankments should be immediately repaired.